 4 Module coordinator Prof. Dr. Hannes Meinlschmidt 5 Contents The following topics are covered: Discretization methods for differential equations, aspects of nonlinear optimization methods, direct discretization methods (fully and reduced discretized), indirect methods based on discretization of necessary optimality conditions as well as methods for efficient sensitivity calculations with internal numerical differentiation and adjoint equations.
 The material is presented in lecture form.
 Further acquisition of the essential concepts and techniques takes place through self-study of accompanying literature and the completion of exercises, supported by meetings within the tutorials.
 By default, the lecture will be given in English (in German only if all participants agree).
-6 Learning objectives and skills Students explain and use numerical methods for optimal control problems with ordinary differential equations and differential algebraic equations.
+6Learning objectives andproblems with ordinary differential equations and differential algorithm6Learning objectives andequations.
+They apply basic concepts of solution methodology Students explain and use numerical methods for optimal control problems with ordinary differential equations and differential algebraic equations.
 They apply basic concepts of solution methodology using direct and indirect discretization methods for application problems, for example in technology or economics.
 7 Prerequisites Recommended: Basic knowledge in numerics, in theory of ordinary differential equations, and in optimization.
-8 Integration in curriculum semester: 3 9 Module compatibility Specialisation: Modeling and applied analysis (MApA) and numerical analysis and simulation (NASi) Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 Specialisation: Numerical analysis and simulation (NASi) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 10 Method of examination Oral 11 Grading procedure Oral (100%) 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 38 h Independent study: 112 h
+8 Integration in curriculum semester: 3 9 9 Module compatibility Specialisation: Modeling and applied analysis (MApA) and numeric Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimiz (Opti) Master of Science Computational and Applied Mathematics Specialisation: Numerical analysis and simulation (NASi) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 10 Method of examination Oral Dauer der mündlichen Prüfung: 15 Min.
+11 Grading procedure Oral (100%) 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 60 h

+Independent study: 90 h

 14 Module duration 1 semester

 15 Teaching and examination language english

-16 Bibliography M. Gerdts, Optimal Control of ODEs and DAEs, De Gruyter, 2012.
+16 Bibliography M. Gerdts, Optimal Control of ODEs and DAEs, De Gruy M. Gerdts, Optimal Control of ODEs and DAEs, De Gruyter, 2012.